microsoft/react-native-code-push/README.md

 2. Execute `code-push release`, passing the path to the directory you used in #1 as the "package" parameter (e.g. `code-push release Foo ./release 1.0.0`).
 The code-push CLI will automatically handle zipping up the contents for you, so don't worry about handling that yourself.

-Additionally, the CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end-users will only actually download the files they need.
-The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end-user downloads.
+Additionally, the CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
+The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.

 *Note: Releasing assets via CodePush is currently only supported on iOS, and requires that you're using React Native v0.15.0+.*